syakirharis25/Bootstrap-v4.4.1/README.md

 Refer to the official Bootstrap documentation for better explanation: https://getbootstrap.com/docs/4.4/getting-started/introduction/

 Make sure you have internet connection to use the above Bootstrap codes.
-Refer to `How to Use Bootstrap Offline or Locally - Step By Step` YouTube video made by **_Reecry_**; https://www.youtube.com/watch?v=60F6paVpZCs for better explanation.

 <a name="offline"></a>
 ## 4. Using Bootstrap in offline mode.